junxit/us-congress-bills-116/metadata.md

 - 2020-01-16 — Placed on the House Calendar, Calendar No. 70.
 - 2020-01-16 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-378.
 - 2020-01-16 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-378.
+- 2020-02-10 — Rules Committee Resolution H. Res.
+844 Reported to House.
+Rule provides for consideration of H.R.
+2546 and H.J.
+Res.
+79. The resolution provides for one hour of debate on each measure.
+The resolution provides for consideration of H.R.
+2546 under a structured rule and consideration of H.J.Res.
+79 under a closed rule with a motion to recommit with or without instructions for each measure.
+- 2020-02-11 — Rule H. Res.
+844 passed House.
+- 2020-02-13 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2020-02-13 — Considered under the provisions of rule H. Res.
+844. (consideration: CR H1129-1143)
+- 2020-02-13 — DEBATE - The House proceeded with one hour of debate on H.J.
+Res.
+79.
+- 2020-02-13 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-02-13 — House amendment offered
+- 2020-02-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-13 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-02-13 — On passage Passed by the Yeas and Nays: 232 - 183 (Roll no. 70). (text: CR H1129)
+- 2020-02-13 — POINT OF ORDER - Mr. Sensenbrenner raised a point of order against the vote on passage of the joint resolution, stating that the vote required a two-thirds vote to amend the Constitution.
+The Chair overruled the point of order, pursuant to H.Res.
+842, an affirmative vote of a majority of Members present and voting, is required on final passage of H.J.
+Res.
+79. Mr. Sensenbrenner appealed the ruling of the Chair, and the Chair advised that she had not issued an appealable ruling and thus put the question on passage of the joint resolution.
+- 2020-02-13 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 232 - 183 (Roll no. 70).
+- 2020-02-13 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2020-02-13 — Rule provides for consideration of H.R.
+2546 and H.J.
+Res.
+79. The resolution provides for one hour of debate on each measure.
+The resolution provides for consideration of H.R.
+2546 under a structured rule and consideration of H.J.Res.
+79 under a closed rule with a motion to recommit with or without instructions for each measure.
+- 2020-02-13 — The previous question was ordered pursuant to the rule.